What is balance anyway?

 We don’t want to cave in to our cravings, but as soon as we’re stressed out, we do!
 Or we want to meditate, but never make time to do so!

-If we’re constantly consuming tastes, smells, sounds, sights and touch that stress us our body and our minds, we’re weakened both physically, our immune system weakens and mentally, we lack the mental discipline and will power to do what gives us health, energy and wellness.
+If we’re constantly consuming tastes, smells, sounds, sights and touch that stress our bodies and our minds, our immune system weakens.
+We feel out of sorts mentally.
+And we lack the mental discipline and will power to do what gives us health, energy and wellness.

 The result is symptoms and disease.

-Ayurvedic medicine empower us to achieve our most vibrant health and radiant well-being by helping us becoming more AWARE of how we’re impacted by our environment and choices.
-And by supporting us to make changes.
+Ayurvedic medicine empower us to achieve our most vibrant health and radiant well-being.
+It helps us become more AWARE of how we’re impacted by our environment and choices.
+And supports us to make changes.